Racially Yours

-Racially Yours is an album by the band the Frogs, released in 2000.
+Racially Yours is the fifth Studio Album by the band the Frogs, released in 2000.
 The album was originally presented to Homestead Records in the early '90s, but they refused to release it due to its controversial subject matter.
 At this point the album only consisted of the first 12 songs.
 After much delay, it was released in 2000 on Four Alarm Records with an additional 13 tracks, and a tongue-in-cheek sticker proclaiming it "the most controversial album of all time."

 Unlike the sexually charged and comedic material on It's Only Right and Natural and My Daughter the Broad, Racially Yours focuses on subjects such as American racism, genocide and patriotism.
 The songs are sung from the point of view of both African Americans and white Americans.
 The lyrics are as serious as they are satirical; in the song "Blackman, Blackman", Dennis quips, "a black man's heaven is a white man's hell."
 In "The Flag", Jimmy urges, "brother, let's make the flag red, white and 'black'."